-First Gas has maintained the "large industrial" price category with a higher fixed price (GN05).
+Firstgas has maintained the "large industrial" price category with a higher fixed price (GN05).
 This price category is suitable for consumers with annual consumption greater than approximately 12,000 MWh per annum, but who do not meet the "stand alone cost test".
 Offering this price category reduces the administrative burden of offering these consumers' individual non-standard prices.

 The GN05 category is the underlying cause of the need to transfer cost allocation from industrial to business and commercial consumers.
 The large industrial consumers have historically been non-standard consumers and raising their prices by the ~75-100% that would have occurred under the allocation calculations would have bumped a number back onto non-standard network charges.
-As a result, the increase has been limited to 5.63% for large industrial consumers.